louispool/deskpi-super6c/playbooks/README.md

 ### [update-route53-ddns.yml](update-route53-ddns.yml)

-Updates the DDNS records for the Pi's in the cluster using the [Route53 DDNS script](../roles/route53-ddns-install/README.md).
+Updates the DDNS records for the CMs in the cluster using the [Route53 DDNS script](../roles/route53-ddns-install/README.md).

 ```bash
 ansible-playbook playbooks/update-route53-ddns.yml